Automattic/mongoose/CONTRIBUTING.md

   - any mocha flags can be specified with `-- <mocha flags here>`
   - For example, you can use `npm test -- -R spec` to use the spec reporter, rather than the dot reporter (by default, the test output looks like a bunch of dots)
   - execute `npm run test-tsd` to run the typescript tests
-  - execute `npm run ts-benchmark` to run the typescript benchmark "performance test" for one singel time.
+  - execute `npm run ts-benchmark` to run the typescript benchmark "performance test" for a single time.
   - execute `npm run ts-benchmark-watch` to run the typescript benchmark "performance test" while watching changes on types folder.
 Note: Make sure to commit all changes before executing this command.

 ### Documentation